Higher order Massey products for algebras over algebraic operads: Introduction

 We prove some further results related to higher-order Massey products.
 It is a well-known and celebrated result that higher-order Massey products for associative algebras provide a concrete description of the differentials in the Eilenberg--Moore spectral sequence.
-In Section \ref{sec: construction of the EMSS}, we explain how to construct an Eilenberg--Moore type spectral sequence for any algebra over an algebraic operad.
+In Section \ref{sec: construction of the EMSS}, we explain how to construct an Eilenberg--Moore-type spectral sequence for any algebra over an algebraic operad.
 Under mild hypotheses, this spectral sequence computes the Quillen homology of the algebras over this operad.
 The spectral sequence is then exploited in Section \ref{sec: differentials EMSS}.
-Our main result in this direction is Theorem \ref{Thm : Differentials EMSS and Massey products}, which proves that the higher-order Massey products defined in this paper provide concrete representatives for the differentials in this Eilenberg--Moore type spectral sequence.
+Our main result in this direction is Theorem \ref{Thm : Differentials EMSS and Massey products}, which proves that the higher-order Massey products defined in this paper provide concrete representatives for the differentials in this Eilenberg--Moore-type spectral sequence.
 To finish the paper, we give in Section \ref{sec : Massey products and P-infinity algebras} a precise relationship between the higher-order Massey products on the homology of a $\mathcal P$-algebra, and transferred $\mathcal P_\infty$-structures on it.
-It is a common misconception to think that, whenever a higher-order Massey product set $\langle x_1,...,x_r\rangle$ is defined on the homology of a differential graded associative algebra, then any transferred $A_\infty$-structure $\left\{m_r\right\}$ on the homology of this differential algebra via the homotopy transfer theorem satisfies

-This is true only for the triple Massey product, but fails in general.
-In general, algebras over operads other than the associative one behave in the same manner.
-This is shown in Theorem \ref{thm: P-infinity and recovery of Massey}.
-Being slightly more precise, we show that if the homology of an algebra over a Koszul operad $\mathcal P$ is endowed with a $\mathcal P_\infty$-algebra structure quasi-isomorphic to the original structure, then the $\mathcal P_\infty$-algebra structure maps recover higher-order Massey products only up to lower-arity infinity-algebra structure maps.
-We also prove, however, a positive result in this direction: for any choice of class in a higher-order Massey product set, one can make appropriate choices in the homotopy transfer theorem so that the induced $\mathcal P_\infty$ structure on the homology of the $\mathcal P$-algebra recovers this choice exactly by Formula \eqref{ecu : Intro}.